In which career can you have the biggest positive impact on the world?

 Some common early career steps include:

 - Relevant graduate study.
 Some especially useful fields include international relations, strategic studies, machine learning, economics, law, public policy, and political science.
-Our top recommendations right now are international relations if you want to focus on research and strategic studies if you want to focus on implementation.
+Our top recommendation right now is machine learning if you can get into a top 10 school in computer science.
+Otherwise, our top recommendation tends to be: a) law school if you can get into Yale or Harvard b) international relations if you want to focus on research and c) strategic studies if you want to focus on implementation.
+However, the best choice for you will also depend heavily on your personal fit and the particular schools you get into.

 - Any general entry-level government and policy positions (as listed earlier), which let you gain expertise and connections, such as think tank internships, being a researcher or staffer for a politician, joining a campaign, and government leadership schemes.

-This research field is at a very early stage, which creates multiple challenges.
+This field is at a very early stage of development, which creates multiple challenges.
 For one, the key questions have not been formalised, which creates a need for “distentanglement research” to enable other researchers to get traction.
 For another, there is a lack of mentors and positions, which can make it hard for people to break into the area.

 If you’re not able to land a research position now, then you can either (i) continue to build up expertise and contribute to research when the field is more developed, or (ii) focus more on the policy positions, which could absorb hundreds of people.

 Most of the first steps on this path also offer widely useful career capital.
-For instance, you could often switch into other areas of policy, the application of AI to other social problems, or earning to give.
+For instance, depending on the subarea you start in, you could often switch into other areas of policy, the application of AI to other social problems, operations, or earning to give.
 So, the risks of starting down this path if you may want to switch later are not too high.

-Since this is one of our top priority paths, we recently hired a specialist advisor, Niel Bowerman, to focus on finding and helping people who want to enter it.
-He is especially focused on roles aimed an improving US AI public policy.
+Since this is one of our top priority paths, we have a specialist advisor, Niel Bowerman, who focuses on finding and helping people who want to enter it.
+He is especially focused on roles aimed at improving US AI public policy.
 If you would like advice, get in touch here.

 Could this be a good fit for you?